LeeVaughn/twitter-interface/README.md

 # Twitter Interface (Work in Progress)

-A Node.js application that uses Twitter's REST API to access data for a Twitter profile and display it to the user.
+An Express and Pug application that uses Twitter's REST API to access data for a Twitter profile and display it to the user.

 ## Motivation